 At least one member of the married couple must have lived in the state of Florida for six months prior to filing paperwork asking for divorce.

 The law requires legal grounds for a divorce.
-In Florida, the only required legal grounds are that the marriage is “irretrievably broken.”
+For most people, the only required legal grounds are that the marriage is “irretrievably broken.”
 This means that in one partner’s opinion, “nothing can save the marriage.”

 Every Divorce Is Unique And The Law Is Often Flexible